syumai/hono-esbuild-bundler-middleware/README.md

 # esbuild Bundler Middleware

 The **esbuild Bundler Middleware** is a Hono Middleware designed to bundle content such as TypeScript or TSX.
-You can place your script written in TypeScript in a directory and serve it using `serveStatic`.
+You can place your script written in TypeScript in a directory.
 When you apply this Middleware, the script will be bundled into JavaScript code.

 This Middleware uses esbuild.
 It works only on Node.js.